ZleyFerr/Run-away-from-two-bots-in-the-console/README.md

 In this game you have to run away from two bots on the console
 Control:
-W - UP
+UP ARROW - UP
-A - DOWN
+DOWN ARROW - DOWN
-S - LEFT
+LEFT ARROW - LEFT
-D - RIGHT
+RIGHT ARROW - RIGHT